About Rose

 The Art and Therapy Connection

-My path into this work isn't the typical one.
+I trained as an artist and as a clinician because I believe those disciplines belong together.
 I hold a Master of Fine Arts from the School of the Art Institute of Chicago and a Master's degree in Counseling and Psychological Services from Saint Mary's University of Minnesota.
-Those two worlds come together in the studio every day.
+Both inform everything that happens in the studio.

-What I learned getting my MFA — and what I still believe — is that the first step to healing or changing is to be seen and known, both by yourself and by others.
-Art offers a way for that to happen authentically.
-And the art that does this best is free and uninhibited, without expectations of outcomes.
-That's a childlike approach.
-It's aimless and mess-oriented.
+What I learned as an artist, and what I still believe, is that the first step to healing or changing is to be seen and known, both by yourself and by others.
+The creative process offers a way for that to happen authentically.
+Not the finished product, but the process itself: the spontaneous, improvisational, embodied act of making.
+The kind of creative work that actually reveals something is free and uninhibited, without expectations of outcomes.
+It's messy by nature.
 And it translates powerfully into work with children.

 Why Children

 I also just love working with kids.
-My approach is playful, interactive, and sometimes funny.
-Even when we're processing the most difficult aspects of a child's life, it can be fun — and honestly, it should be, or it doesn't really work with kids.
+My approach is spontaneous, embodied, and improvisational.
+We move, we play, we create together in the moment.
+It's interactive and sometimes funny.
+Even when we're processing the most difficult aspects of a child's life, the work can be playful.
+And honestly, it should be, or it doesn't really work with kids.

 Meeting Every Kind of Kid